Documents to Lodge

 In such a situation it is still necessary for an application form to be submitted and the practitioner must confirm, when lodging the application form that–

 - he or she has properly advised the applicant of the requirement to provide true and correct information and that the applicant has agreed to be bound by the information provided; and

 - the information provided on the application form is a correct account of the applicant’s current situation, as told to the practitioner, and the applicant has acknowledged that he or she understands the conditions under which legal aid may be granted or refused.

 This practice will be trialled for an initial period of six months.

 You should also send a letter explaining the background to the case, and the purpose for which aid is needed.
 Your letter may make submissions as to your client's eligibility if you wish.
-For example, in a criminal case, you may wish to address the issue of whether your client is at risk of imprisonment and why; in a family case, it is helpful if you disclose any attempts to resolve the matter thus far (for example, if the parties have tried counselling) and the outcome, and factors such as restraining orders and domestic violence.
-In criminal cases, you should also enclose a copy of the relevant information/complaint, and outline in which court(s) the matters are to be dealt with.
-Where there are multiple charges in different courts, practitioners are requested to clearly set out the extent and the nature of the assignment(s) being sought, and the particular courts where the matters are to be heard.
+For example, in a criminal case, you may wish to address the issue of whether your client is at risk of imprisonment and why; in a family case, it is helpful if you disclose any attempts to resolve the matter thus far (for example, if the parties have tried counselling) and the outcome, and factors such as intervention orders and domestic violence.
+In criminal cases, you should also enclose a copy of the relevant Information, and outline in which court(s) the matters are to be dealt with.
+Where there are multiple charges in different courts, practitioners are requested to clearly set out the extent and the nature of the grant(s) being sought, and the particular courts where the matters are to be heard.

 Attach to the application form copies of: